-I have identified 4 documents which fall within the scope of your request.
+I have identified 3 documents which fall within the scope of your request.

-The documents were identified by FOI staff and relevant line areas conducting searches of NDIA's systems, using all reasonable search terms that could return documents within scope of your request.
-Relevant NDIA staff who could be expected to be able to identify documents within the scope of the request were also consulted.
+The documents were identified by conducting searches of NDIA's systems, using all reasonable search terms that could return documents relevant to your request, and consulting with relevant NDIA staff who could be expected to be able to identify documents within the scope of the request.

-I have decided to grant partial access to 4 documents.
+I have decided to refuse access to 3 documents in full.